mohzy83/NppMarkdownPanel/README.md

 * #### Show Toolbar in Preview Window
     Checking this box will enable the toolbar in the preview window.
 By default, this is unchecked.

+* #### Show Statusbar in Preview Window (Preview Links) Checking this box will show the status bar, which previews urls for links.
+By default, this is unchecked.

 ### Preview Window Toolbar

 * #### Save As... (![save-btn](help/save-btn.png "Picture of the Save button on the preview panel toolbar"))